alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 | `android:strokeWidth` | `<path>`     | `float`    | `0`       | - - -     |

 `fillColor` and `strokeColor` can be used to an icon's color over time. `fillAlpha` and `strokeAlpha` can be used to selectively fade in/out individual paths over the course of an animation. (**TODO(alockwood): add footnote explaining that `android:alpha` can be animated on the `<vector>` tag as well?**) And `strokeWidth` can be used to animate the width of a stroked path over time.
 We'll see some examples of how these properties can be used later on in this post.

+We can see how these commands work in action in the diagrams below.
+Each icon is drawn in a 12x12 grid using the following drawing commands:

+{% include posts/2016/10/22/drawing_paths_demo.html %}

 ### Transforming `group`s of `path`s